start-angular/SB-Admin-BS4-Angular-8/README.md

 - Ready to go, statically typed build system using gulp for working with TypeScript.
 - Production and development builds.
-- Sample unit tests with Jasmine and Karma.
 - End-to-end tests with Protractor.
 - Development server with Livereload.
 - Following the best practices for your application’s structure.